A list of characters in Far Cry 4.

 - Knight Templar: Proves to be this if he rises to power in the ending.
 He plans on executing anyone who hasn't been following the traditional Kyrat religion during Pagan's reign (most of the country as mandated by Pagan), and also has all of Amita's followers executed.

-- Post-Final Boss: If you give him control of the Golden Path and watch him turn out to be no better than Pagan, you can kill him after the ending.
+- Post-Final Boss: If you give him control of the Golden Path and watch him turn into a fanatic who is no better than Pagan, you can kill him after the ending.
 Unlike Amita, he is armed and fights back.

 - Real Men Love Jesus: Or Banashur, as the case may be.
 Deeply spiritual and a believer in Kyrat's prevailing religion surrounding the Tarun Matara, much like Mohan.